2025/26 Board Members

 The Food Chairperson shall:

-2. Make menu arrangements, selection and negotiate the total cost for each dance.
+Make menu arrangements, selection and negotiate the total food cost for each dance.

-3. Catering costs should be determined before the February Board meeting for the next season and the caterer should be booked before the end of April.
+Catering costs budget shall be determined and approved in sufficient time for the caterer to be booked before the end of April.

 The Decorating Chairperson shall:

-2. Oversee planning arrangements, decorations and ambiance for each dance.
+Oversee planning arrangements for decorations within budget for each dance.

-5. Perform such other duties as may be required.
+Perform such other duties as may be required as guided by the President.

 Members At Large shall: